 smsmodeFor this reason,© has implemented additional filters, specifically for URLs, to guarantee its customers a secure SMS experience.

-What changes for you, our customers:
+What's new for you, our customers

 Sender ID changes: